brian14708/wh-briefings/statements-releases/2021-12/2021-12-28-statement-by-president-joe-biden-on-the-passing-of-former-senate-majority-leader-harry-reid.md

 modified_time: 2021-12-28 22:17:36-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/12/28/statement-by-president-joe-biden-on-the-passing-of-former-senate-majority-leader-harry-reid/
 published_time: 2021-12-28 22:17:35-05:00
-title: Statement by President Joe Biden on the Passing of Former Senate Majority Leader Harry Reid
+title: "Statement by President Joe\_Biden on the Passing of Former Senate Majority\
+  \ Leader Harry\_Reid"
 ---

 Harry Reid and I grew up on different sides of the country, but we came